Robert Tasker

 Sir Robert Inigo Tasker, TD, DL, JP (20 October 1868 – 28 February 1959) was a British architect and Conservative politician.

 Architecture

 Robert was the son of George Tasker, and following education at Ardingly College he joined his father's architectural practice in 1892.
 He became senior partner in the firm in 1916.
 He was a member of the Institute of Registered Architects and was on the council of the Architects Registration Council of the United Kingdom.
-He also served as President for the Incorporated Association of Architects and Surveyors from 1928-1930.
+He also served as president for the Incorporated Association of Architects and Surveyors from 1928 to 1930.

 Military service

 Tasker held a commission in the British Army Volunteer and Territorial Forces between 1900 and 1920.
 He was appointed a second lieutenant in the 21st Middlesex Rifle Volunteers in 1900.
 In 1908 the unit became the 11th Battalion of the London Regiment (Finsbury Rifles).
 Following the outbreak of war, he reached the rank of major in 1916.